Biography

 1968

 Exhausted, Corita takes a sabbatical in Cape Cod, Massachusetts.
-At the end of it, she decides to seek dispensation from her vows and leaves the IHM Order.
-Corita begins sending all her prints to Hambly Studios.
+At the end of it, she decides to seek dispensation from her vows.
+Corita begins producing all her prints with Hambly Studios.

 1970